Everett Golson

-Everett Demone Golson (born January 2, 1993) is a former American football quarterback.
+Everett Demone Golson (born January 2, 1993) is an American former professional football quarterback.
 He previously played quarterback for Notre Dame from 2011 to the spring of 2015.
 Golson chose to transfer to Florida State after graduating from Notre Dame.

-Early years
+Early life

 Golson was born to Sherwin "Wayne" and Cynthia Golson and grew up in Myrtle Beach, South Carolina.
 At Myrtle Beach High School, Golson threw 151 career touchdown passes for the football team, leading them to the AAA state titles in both 2008 and 2010.
 In addition, he helped lead the basketball team to a state championship in 2008 as a point guard and was named to the all-state team.

 Golson originally committed to North Carolina before changing his college choice to Notre Dame.

-Golson is also known for being the cousin of long-time sports media personality and international insider CJ Golson, who rose to fame after exposing Jaguars owner Tony Khan on Twitter in 2021.

 College career

 2011 season

 During the 2011 season, Golson was redshirted as sophomore quarterback Tommy Rees led the Notre Dame Fighting Irish to an 8–5 record.